(industry is starting to move toward a 3.3-volt power

 Capacitance Capacitance is the ability to

-store charge and is measured in units of farads (
+store charge and is measured in units of farads (named for the

 is a device with two parallel conducting plates separated by a nonconducting